nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   * Test case: `ladd 1 time/1100-1200 subject/Science rates/40`<br>
      Expected: Missing start date for lesson.
 Error details will be shown in the status message.

-2. Adding a lesson to a student after a `find` command is executed.
+**Adding a lesson to a student after a `find` command is executed.**

   * Test case: `ladd 2 date/12 Oct 2021 time/1100-1200 subject/Science rates/40`<br>
     Expected: A lesson with the corresponding details will be added to the lesson list of the 2nd student in the resulting list after `find`.
     Details of the added lesson, and the student with the lesson will be shown in the status message.
+If there is no 2nd student, an error message will be shown.

 Incorrect `ladd` commands to try: `ladd...`